the challenge

 This map illustrates how youth civic participation emerges from the interaction between young people, physical institutions, digital civic spaces, and public governance structures.
 Trust-related breakdowns often occur at the boundaries between these layers.

-Key tensions shaping trust in youth civic participation
+The core tensions shaping trust in civic participation

 Trust in civic participation is not created by single features or platforms.
 It emerges from ongoing tensions between institutional goals and young people’s lived experiences.